-How the Beatles Compiled Their Biggest Hits On ‘1’
+When the Beatles Compiled Their Biggest Hits on ‘1’

 On Nov.
 13, 2000, the Beatles collected all of those huge hits into a single-disc collection titled 1 that itself blew away expectations and shattered records.